-With property prices currently at a low ebb, what are the most promising developments you might recommend to investors seeking solid mid-term ROIs?
+With property prices current at a low ebb, what are the most promising developments you might recommend to investors seeking solid midterm ROIs?

-We are heading towards a new long cycle, characterised mainly by a prolonged bust and few boom, and investors should be looking for new innovative products.
+We are heading towards a new long cycle, characterized mainly by a prolonged bust and few boom, and investors should be looking for new innovative products.

 On the first hand, the boom of affordable housing during the last decade was a sign of the maturity of the real estate market in the UAE.
-Today more than ever, due to the expected downtrend in the spending capacity of customers, investors should consider jumping in affordable homes’ investment type.
+Today, more than ever, due to the expected downturn in the spending capacity of customers, investors should consider jumping in affordable homes’ investment type.
 We are indeed anticipating a tremendous demand for this type of residential properties.

 Investors should also consider waiting, as we are starting a new cycle and the real estate industry that maybe sum consolidations and exit deals to seize in the next few months.
 Free cash flow availability will make the difference between the winners and the losers.